Isolation, gaslighting and ‘tremendous hypocrisy’: ‘Secrets of Playboy’ grapples with Hugh Hefner’s legacy

 Hefner allegedly knew about an affair one of his girlfriends had with a 15-year-old on his property.

 The first episode introduces Jennifer Saginor, the daughter of Hefner’s longtime doctor.
-Saginor says she was just 6 when her father first took her to the mansion, which she described as “a magical kingdom” where she could have anything she wanted from candy to gourmet lunches to endless leisure time in the game room.
+Saginor says she was just 6 when her father first took her to the mansion, which she described as “a magical kingdom” where she could have anything she wanted from candy to gourmet lunches to extended leisure time in the game room.
 The mansion’s “larger-than-life” owner, she says, was like an uncle to her.

 When Saginor was 11, her father, who had his own room in the mansion, moved her into an upstairs bedroom where she had a front-row seat to the lavish parties and sexual freedom that unfolded around the property.
 “As a little kid, I was buying it that these women were empowered and walking around naked and felt good about their bodies and the feminists simply didn’t get it,” she says.
 “As time went on, I saw some of the inconsistencies.
 I saw just all the tremendous hypocrisy.”

-Surrounded by glamorous women — and men, including her father and Hefner, who openly judged the looks of the women vying to be in Playboy — Saginor says she struggled with her self image and was encouraged to get plastic surgery as young as 15.
+Surrounded by glamorous women — and men, including her father and Hefner, who openly judged the looks of the women vying to be in Playboy — Saginor says she struggled with her self-image and was encouraged to get plastic surgery as young as 15.
 It was around the same time that Saginor says she “fell very hard” for one of Hefner’s girlfriends.
 Away from her mother, Saginor says she “longed for the affection that only a woman could give” and became very close to the woman, identified only as “Kendall.”

 There was recording equipment throughout the premises of the Playboy Mansion.